Table of contents

 Process based safety observations focus on identifying and correcting hazards or deficiencies in the physical environment, such as defective equipment or inadequate safety protocols.
 These observations are typically conducted by safety professionals or safety management and may involve inspections, audits, or other methods of evaluating the overall safety of the work environment.

-Behavior based safety observations, on the other hand, focus on the actions of individual workers and are often conducted by peers or supervisors.
+Behavior based safety observations focus on the actions of individual workers and are often conducted by peers or supervisors.
 These observations are designed to identify and correct specific at-risk behaviors that may be contributing to a higher likelihood of accidents or injuries, rather than identifying and correcting hazards in the environment.

 How to Implement Behavior Based Observations

-- Establish clear guidelines on the observation process and what behaviors should be observed and how they should be recorded.
+1. Establish clear guidelines on the observation process what behaviors should be observed and how they should be recorded.

-- Encourage employee buy-in with observations and provide feedback to coworkers.
-In fact, in a 14-year study, researchers concluded that even having just 30% of employees engaging in behavior based safety observation showed increased performance in site-wide safety (2017).
+Fun Fact: In a 14-year study, researchers concluded that even having just 30% of employees engaging in behavior based safety observation showed increased performance in site-wide safety (2017).

-- Use the data collected from observations to identify trends and patterns, and take steps to correct any unsafe behaviors and root causes.
+4. Use the data gathered through observations to identify trends and patterns, and then take action to address any harmful behaviors and root causes.

 You may also be interested in: